NREL-Sienna/PowerSystems.jl/docs/src/modeler/parsing.md

 sys = System(data, time_series_in_memory = true)
 ```

-## MATPOWER / PSS/E
+## MATPOWER / PSS/e

-The following code will create a System from a MATPOWER or PSS/E file by first
+The following code will create a System from a MATPOWER or PSS/e file by first
 parsing it with [PowerModels](https://github.com/lanl-ansi/PowerModels.jl).

 ```julia
 sys = System(PowerSystems.PowerModelsData("./case5.m"))
 ```

+### PSS/e dyr parsing

+PSS/e's dynamic model library is extensive, we currently support parsing a limited amount of models out of the box.

+**Machine models**

+- "GENSAE"
+- "GENSAL"
+- "GENROE"
+- "GENCLS"
+- "GENROU"

+**AVR Models**

+- "IEEET1"
+- "ESDC1A"
+- "ESAC1A"
+- "ESST4B"
+- "EXAC2"
+- "EXPIC1"
+- "ESAC6A"
+- "EXAC1"
+- "SCRX"
+- "ESDC2A"

+**Prime Movers**

+- "HYGOV"
+- "IEEEG1"
+- "GGOV1"

+**PSS models**

+- "IEEEST"